 New law requires Illinois public schools to share information at annual IEP meetings.

 It’s back to school!
-Did you know that, with this new school year, parents and guardians of Illinois public school students who have Individualized Education Plans (IEPs) must now be provided with information about IL ABLE Accounts during the students’ annual IEP meetings?
+Did you know that, with this new school year, parents and guardians of Illinois public school students with Individualized Education Plans (IEPs) must now receive information about IL ABLE Accounts during their students’ annual IEP meetings?

 Illinois State Treasurer Michael Frerichs has partnered with the Illinois State Board of Education to ensure that the estimated 290,000 Illinois public school students who have IEPs – many of whom are eligible to own an IL ABLE Account –will receive information about IL ABLE Accounts at every annual IEP meeting.
 This is thanks to legislation, sponsored by Sen. David Koehler of Peoria and Rep. Dagmara “Dee” Avelar of Bolingbrook, which passed unanimously with bipartisan support.